Not everyone likes mince pies, but who can resist a Mincemeat Chelsea Bun? These festive treats are very easy to make and are irresistible.

 75g caster sugar

-75g butter, plus a bit melted to brush
+75g butter or vegan butter l (Naturali block is my favourite), plus a bit melted to brush

 For the topping:

 In a bowl, combine 200g flour, yeast and warm water, let sit for 30 minutes until bubbly.
 Mix in salt, sugar and remaining flour.
 Combine in the bowl using your hands until a rough dough is formed.
+This can also be done in a stand mixer.
 Turn out onto a floured surface and knead for 1-2 minutes.

 Add butter and continue to knead.
 It may get a bit messy at this point, but stick with it, sparingly flour hands and surface when needed and use dough scraper to remove dough stuck to surface.
 If your hands are very sticky, sprinkle with flour and rub together to remove dough, then incorporate this back in or stop and wash hands.